Governance and Society

 At JH3, students explore the concepts of identity, diversity, harmony, citizenship, and governance.
 This fosters a deep understanding of the values that define Singapore society, what it means to be a citizen of Singapore, and heighten awareness of the need to develop personal and collective responsibility to promote and maintain harmony in a diverse society like Singapore.

 At JH4, students explore the broad concept of globalisation in relation to the concepts already covered at JH3.
 This module aims to make meaning of living in a globalised world, where countries, companies and individuals are interconnected and interdependent.
 We also examine how the uneven impacts of globalisation result in trade-offs and tensions, leading to varying responses from countries, organisations and individuals.
-Through this, we hope to help students appreciate the complex decision-making processes behind responses towards the impacts of globalisation, and begin to see that making well-reasoned and responsible decisions as informed, concerned and participative citizens in a globalised world, will secure Singapore and the world's future.
+Through this, we hope to help students appreciate the complex decision-making processes behind responses towards the impacts of globalisation and begin to see that making well-reasoned and responsible decisions as informed, concerned and participative citizens in a globalised world, will secure Singapore and the world's future.
+To concretise students’ learning, the JH4 students will be incorporating some of the research about globalisation and Singapore into their Science projects.

 Assessment

 Another important component of GS is personal reflection.
-Through reflecting on their learning experiences, we hope to help the students further their self-understanding, be meta-cognitive in their learning, and make meaning of their learning.
+Through reflecting on their learning experiences, we hope to help the students further their self-understanding, make meaning of their learning, and build metacognition.